Battle of Tannenberg: Aftermath

-Hindenburg was hailed as an epic hero, Ludendorff was praised, but Hoffmann was generally ignored by the press.
-Apparently not pleased by this, he later gave tours of the area, noting, "This is where the Field Marshal slept before the battle, this is where he slept after the battle, and this is where he slept during the battle."
-However, Hindenburg countered by saying, "If the battle had gone badly, the name 'Hindenburg' would have been reviled from one end of Germany to the other."
+Hindenburg was hailed as an epic hero and Ludendorff was praised, but Hoffmann was generally ignored by the press.
+Apparently not pleased by this, he later gave tours of the area, noting: "This is where the Field Marshal slept before the battle, this is where he slept after the battle, and this is where he slept during the battle."
+However, Hindenburg countered by saying: "If the battle had gone badly, the name 'Hindenburg' would have been reviled from one end of Germany to the other."
 Hoffmann is not mentioned in Hindenburg's memoirs.
 In his memoirs Ludendorff takes credit for the encirclement and most historians give him full responsibility for conducting the battle.
 Hindenburg wrote and spoke of "we", and when questioned about the crucial tête-à-tête with Ludendorff after dinner on 26 August resolutely maintained that they had calmly discussed their options and resolved to continue with the encirclement.
 Military historian Walter Elze wrote that a few months before his death Hindenburg finally acknowledged that Ludendorff had been in a state of panic that evening.
-Hindenburg would also remark, "After all, I know something about the business, I was the instructor in tactics at the War Academy for six years".
+Hindenburg would also remark: "After all, I know something about the business, I was the instructor in tactics at the War Academy for six years".

+The defeat of the 2nd Army, which occurred almost by accident, inspired the German command with too much self-confidence.
+As a result, they tried to repeat the success of the battle already in Poland, near Warsaw in October 1914 as part of the Battle of the Vistula River and the Battle of Łódź.
+In the first case, the new commander of the same 2nd Army Sergei Sheydeman involved the Germans in protracted unnecessary battles, which is why they eventually retreated.
+At Łódź, when trying to bypass Scheidmann's army, they themselves fell into the cauldron thanks to the help of Plehve's 5th Army.

+Casualties

+Russian casualties as a result of the battle are often discussed among historians; in his memoirs, Hindenburg named the number of Russian prisoners at 92,000 people.
+This is also confirmed by the Reichsarchiv.
+As well as up to 50,000 KIA.
+However, these figures perhaps are false, since only half of Samsonov's total army was encircled.
+Some of the troops were also able to break out of the encirclement; as such, the losses cannot be more than 80,000 people according to Alexei Oleynikov.
+An attempt to analyze the reports of units of formations participating in the battle shows that Russian losses can reach 120,219, including 5,522 killed, 12,326 wounded and 75,435 missing.
+26,936 could not be divided into categories, most likely they are dead.